Credit cards are everywhere, so ubiquitous that it’s easy to forget there’s a dark side to this industry.

 A fixed rate may not fluctuate the way a variable rate does, but it’s not carved in stone, either.
 In fact, your “fixed” rate is subject to change anytime at the creditor’s discretion.

 Prior to the 2009 passing of the Credit Card Accountability Responsibility and Disclosure (CARD) Act, credit card companies only had to give consumers 15 days’ notice.
 That’s right – you didn’t even have a whole billing cycle to get your account in order before your APR went up.
-Now, at least, credit card companies have to give you 45 days’ notice.
-If you’re carrying a considerable balance, though, that 45 days may not be enough to save you from the consequences of a big rate bump.
+Now, at least, credit card issuers have to give you 45 days’ notice.
+If you’re carrying a considerable balance, though, that 45 days may not be enough to save you from the consequences of a big rate bump before the due date.

 Credit card companies usually notify their consumers of a rate increase by post.
 So, if you’re behind on going through your snail mail, you could find an unwanted surprise in the form of a much higher interest charge on your next bill.